idptools/metapredict/README.md

 For changes see the `changelog.md` file in this directory.

+## Running tests
+Note that to run tests you must compile the cython code in place.
+We suggest doing this by running the following set of commands:

+pip uninstall metapredict; rm -rf build dist *.egg-info; python -m build; pip install .

 ## Acknowledgements

 PARROT, created by Dan Griffith, was used to generate the network used for metapredict.
 See [https://pypi.org/project/idptools-parrot/](https://pypi.org/project/idptools-parrot/) for some very cool machine learning stuff.